Sivas Cumhuriyet University: Counseling

 University administration assigns an advisor to every class in the university.
 These advisors help students during the school registration and course renewals, about exams and university policies, and also personal problems.

 Libraries and Computer Labs

-The central library of Cumhuriyet University provides a relaxing studying environment for the students.
+The Central Library of Cumhuriyet University provides a studying environment for the students.
 The study halls at the capacity of 350 students, and 33 independent study rooms are currently available in the library.
 The collection of the library holds 50,000 journals, magazines and books.
 26,000 of this collection is formed by books.
 Other than the central library, all of the faculties contain their own libraries, too.

 There are 30 computer labs including more than 700 computers all connected to the internet are available in the faculties and schools.

 University life

 Transportation

 The city has all of the main transportation services such; an airport, a train station, and a bus terminal, so arrival to Sivas is easy from every location in the World.
 The public transportation is available between the city and the university campus in every 5 minutes, and the bus rides take about 15 minutes.